ossd-s24/studyTool/README.md

 # How to use
 1. Open a new web.
 2. Click on Extention button and then click on Study Tool.
+3. Click focus how ever many times you need to focus

 # License
 studyTool is an open-source extension licensed under the GNU general public license.
 Refer to the LICENSE file for more detail.